aryangoenka26/VisionMaze/README.md

 # VisionMaze

 VisionMaze is a maze-solving application developed in Python, utilizing the power of NumPy and OpenCV packages.
-The project aims to generate mazes and deploy various path-finding algorithms to find the shortest path from a given starting point to a destination within the maze or another map's image.
+The project aims to generate mazes and deploy various path-finding algorithms to find the shortest path from a given starting point to a destination within the maze or between any two points on another map's image.

 ## Features